 Jody has participated and achieved leadership training from AILC (Australia Indigenous Leadership Centre) OIPC (Office of Indigenous Policy Coordination).
 Her experience in leadership spans across many industries in both Indigenous and non-Indigenous arenas.
 These combined leadership skills in education, employment, human rights, disability, women, and advocacy have given her a strong sense of leadership, which has only become stronger.

-In 2014 Jody was awarded the Brenda Gabe Award and in 2017 she was appointed as one of the inaugural Atlantic Fellows for Social Equity.
+In 2014 Jody was awarded the Brenda Gabe Award and in 2017 she was appointed as one of the Inaugural Atlantic Fellows for Social Equity.